Cycling in Killarney National Park

 Its more or less flat, its 10 miles / 16 km and very scenic.
 You will pass the Magnificent Abbey that is Muckross Abbey (1448.AD), The Colleen Bawn Rock, Old Copper Mines, Brickeen Bridge, Dinis Cottage and the Meeting of the Waters.
-You can walk over the Old Weir Bridge its very scenic, Arbutus the Strawberry Tree grows here in abundance, when ripe its red otherwise you will find Yellow berries.
-So its back on the bikes and you will arrive at the Main road with cars and buses so be careful for 500 meters before you arrive at Torc Waterfall.
+You can walk over the Old Weir Bridge its very scenic, Arbutus the Strawberry Tree grows here in abundance, when ripe it’s red otherwise you will find Yellow berries.
+So its back on the bikes and you will arrive at the Main road with cars and buses so be careful about 500 meters before you arrive at Torc Waterfall.
 Now you can pass the toilets and go under the little tunnel under the road and you are back in the Park with no cars or buses.

 After 500 meters on the left is Dundag Beach a freshwater beach popular with locals in hot weather, next on the left id the Muckross Boathouse before you arrive at Muckross House & Gardens.
 After that, you are going to pass Muckross Abbey once again on the way back to the Muckross road Cycle path.

 2. The Gap of Dunloe

-The Gap of Dunloe, starts at at Kate Kearney’s Cottage, heading up the gap to the Head of the Gap, on to Lord Brandon’s Cottage, hop on a Boat with Bike travel 22 KM’s to Ross Castle. or alternately go to Moll’s Gap, Ladies View and Muckross House by road.
+The Gap of Dunloe, starts at Kate Kearney’s Cottage, heading up the gap to the Head of the Gap, on to Lord Brandon’s Cottage, hop on a Boat with Bike travel 22 KM’s to Ross Castle. or alternatively go to Moll’s Gap, Ladies View and Muckross House by road.